nurulamin7722/automtionpractice.pl-Project/README.md

 # Automation-Practice

-Sample (automationpractice.pl) website automation project with Selenium java
+Sample (automationpractice.pl) website automation project with Selenium Java

 <a href="https://automationpractice-project-report.netlify.app/"> Click here to see Allure Report. </a >